 Win a deluxe weekend getaway for two to a Frank Lloyd Wright destination of your choice!
 We paired the top five Wright sites with the best hotels, travel accommodations, restaurant gift cards and admissions to a variety of cultural experiences.

 Whether you choose the east coast, the southwest or the midwest as your destination, you will be treated with an unforgettable cultural experience!
+One winner will be drawn.
 Each choice of a travel package is valued at $5,000.

 Each package is for two people and includes:

 Admissions to the Frank Lloyd Wright Site(s)

 Multiple Admissions to Your Choice of Cultural Sites/Events, Customized for the Winner

 Tickets are $100, and only 350 will be sold.
 Tickets will be sold Saturday, June 9, 2018 through Sunday, September 30, 2018.
 Purchase tickets online, in person at the Westcott House museum store, or by calling 937-327-9291.

 Offered by the Westcott House Foundation.
 All proceeds support Westcott programming.

 The Winner will pick one of the following destinations:

 Wright’s beloved winter home was established in 1937 and diligently handcrafted over many years into a world unto itself.
 Deeply connected to the desert from which it was forged, Taliesin West possesses an almost prehistoric grandeur.
 It was built and maintained almost entirely by Wright and his apprentices, making it among the most personal of the architect’s creations.